Stickler syndrome, STK, Hereditary progressive arthroophthalmopathy, AOM, Arthro-Ophthalmopathy

 Pathogenic variants in COL11A2 have been shown to cause autosomal dominant non-ocular Stickler syndrome1, 13, while recessive pathogenic variants in COL9A1 have been shown to cause autosomal recessive Stickler syndrome (Stickler syndrome, type IV)9, 10.
 Affected individuals have moderate-to-severe sensorineural hearing loss, moderate-to-high myopia with vitreoretinopathy, cataracts, and epiphyseal dysplasia.

-Overview of the genes in CENTOGENE´s Stickler syndrome panel
+Overview of genes included in Stickler syndrome panel

 There is no cure for Stickler syndrome.
 However, management in a comprehensive craniofacial clinic could be of great help for affected patients.
 Tracheostomy could be performed as needed in infants with Pierre Robin sequence.
 Mandibular advancement surgery could be performed in order to correct malocclusion for those with persistent micrognathia.
 Standard treatment of retinal detachment and sensorineural and conductive hearing loss and symptomatic treatment for arthropathy are recommended.

 CENTOGENE offers the Stickler syndrome panel, including sequencing (genes: COL2A1, COL9A1, COL9A2, COL11A1, COL11A2) and deletion/duplication analysis of selected genes (COL2A1, COL11A1).
 In addition, any of the genes in the Stickler syndrome panel can also be ordered individually, for sequencing and deletion/duplication analysis.